vrandall66/front-end-submissions-public/1703/mod-4/jet-fuel/travis-gregory.md

 **x points**: Lorem ipsum dolor set amet

+* Tough to tell that I've successfully created a new folder, I see it's added in the drop down but there's no other visial indication that the request succeeded.

 ## Data Persistence with SQL Database

 **20 points**: The application persists data in a SQL database but with correct relationships between folders and URLs.